Themed Learning Worlds: Where Curiosity Leads the Way

 - Feb 16

-- 2 min read
+- 3 min read

 Students at Community Literacy Lab Microschool explore exciting themed “Worlds."
 Each World lasts three weeks and integrates reading, writing, math, science, and history into a single immersive experience.
 These Worlds turn learning into an adventure.
+Every World connects academics to real life, helping students understand not just what they are learning—but why it matters.

 Strong Core Academics, Built on Proven Methods